ids-s1-21/code-along-02/billboard.md

 ![](billboard_files/figure-gfm/average-danceability-year-1.png)<!-- -->

-There seems to be a dip in danceability cntered on around 2010.
+There seems to be a dip in danceability centered on around 2010.
 If we look at the least danceable songs, it’s easy to blame this on one particular TV show…